 If I can't get to work because of the snow, will my pay be docked?
 Let's get the bad news out of the way first: if your workplace is open and you can't get in, your employer DOESN'T necessarily have to pay you, according to the conciliation service ACAS.
 So you may be forced to take unpaid leave.

 If you're unable to get to work, the best thing is try to come to an alternative agreement with your employer, such as working from home or changing your hours.
 It's also worth checking if your employer has an 'adverse weather' policy, which could grant you the right to paid leave, or to discretionary payments for travel disruption.

-The best course of action is to plan ahead as much as possible and be sure to check your employer's policy.
+The best course of action is to plan ahead as much as possible and check what your employer's policy is.

 Will I get paid if my work is shut?
-If your employer has to close your office and you don't usually work from home, your pay shouldn't be docked.
+If your employer has to close its premises and you don't usually or can't work from home, your pay shouldn't be docked.

-On the other hand, you might be asked to work from a different office or from home.
+On the other hand, you might be asked to work from different premises or from home.

 Do I have to walk to work in the snow?
 It all depends on what's reasonable.
 If you usually drive but can't use your car in the snow and you are able to walk to work relatively easily you might want to do this instead.
 Remember, your employer doesn't necessarily have to pay you if you can't make it in.

 If you live far away or the walk could be treacherous, your employer can't make you come in.
 But because you may not get paid if you don't turn up, it's worth speaking to your boss and trying to come to an alternative arrangement.

 Will I have to take it as holiday if I can't get to work?
 That's a possibility, but only if you're given enough warning - so in practice this will only apply if there's really major disruption which is expected to last several days.